frostyflame81/churchsuite-heatmiser/README.md

     * **`locations`**: A dictionary mapping ChurchSuite location names to Heatmiser neo hub names and zone names.
         * `neohub`: The name you will use to refer to this Heatmiser neo hub in the `docker-compose.yml` file.
         * `zones`: A list of Heatmiser neo zone names that correspond to this ChurchSuite location.
+        * `heat_loss_factor`: an adjustment to compenstate pre-heat time based on heat loss.
+        * `min_external_temp`: a location specific value, used together with temperature sensitivity.
     * **`preheat_time_minutes`**: The default time in minutes to start heating a venue before a booking.
     * **`default_temperature`**: The target temperature in degrees Celsius when a room is occupied.
     * **`eco_temperature`**: The temperature to set when a room is not occupied.